toniclecb/springbootregistration/readme.md

 Now we can access git informations in http://localhost:9001/act/info endpoint thanks to "git-commit-id-plugin" plugin.
 Also we can access maven build informations thanks to "spring-boot-maven-plugin" plugin, here we must define a "goal" in the pom file (< goal>build-info</ goal>).

+We also change the exposure of actuator's endpoints to expose only info,health,metrics by setting "management.endpoints.web.exposure.include" property, in the same way we can change "management.endpoints.web.exposure.exclude" property, but with the names of endpoints we want to exclude!